Official: Suicide bomber, gunmen attack government building

-A suicide bomber exploded his car outside a government department for martyrs and disabled persons Monday as gunmen entered the building where they were battling local police, Kabul police chief spokesman Basir Mujahid said.
+A suicide bomber exploded his car outside a building housing the government's department for martyrs and disabled persons on Monday moments before gunmen stormed the building armed with automatic rifles and explosive devises, Kabul police chief spokesman Basir Mujahid said.

-Police have cordoned off the area in the east of the capital Kabul to gain control of the situation.
-Mujahid offered little information about the incident saying police were still at the scene.
+Deputy Interior Ministry spokesman Nasrat Rahimi said 200 employees have been evacuated and are safe, but several other employees are reportedly being held hostage by gunmen.
+He couldn't say how many gunmen were involved in the attack, but police have killed three of them.
+There were more believed to be still inside the building, he said.

-Several apartment buildings and as well as a government public works department building are located in the same area of the eastern Kabul neighborhood where the attack is underway.
-Eyewitnesses reported that a portion of the government building was in flames and several smaller explosions were heard amid the ongoing gunbattle.
+Police have cordoned off the area in the east of the capital Kabul as they try to gain control of the situation.
+Mujahid, the Kabul police spokesman said heavily armed police are going floor by floor through the building to find the remaining gunmen.

 Premium content for only $0.99